misteraddons/Reflex-Adapt/mister/README.md

 3. Run `env GOARCH=arm GOARM=7 go build -o _bin/reflex_updater.sh`

 This will output a final binary for MiSTer in the `_bin` directory.

-## Todo

-- [ ] Automate this build
-- [ ] Automate creation of a repo .json file for the downloader script
-- [ ] Run UPX on final binary